msys2/msys2.github.io/web/docs/ides-editors.md

 GPU acceleration to have highest performance among other editors.
 Zed package provides `zeditor` CLI installed under bin/ directory and `zed-editor` executable installed under lib/zed/ directory.
-To use MSYS2 shell in integrated terminal, press Ctrl + , to open settings, then put these lines in the opened file.
+To use MSYS2 shell in integrated terminal, press Ctrl + Alt + , to open settings, then put these lines in the opened file.
 This is an example given for UCRT64 environment.

 ```json
 {